Ionizing radiation exposure

 And you must have had contact with ionizing radiation in one of these ways while serving in the military:

 - You were part of atmospheric nuclear weapons testing, or

 - You served in the postwar occupation of Hiroshima or Nagasaki, or

 - You were a prisoner of war (POW) in Japan, or

-- You did tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (See 42 U.S.C.
+- You did tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (For more details, check 42 U.S.C.
 7384L(14))

 You may also qualify for disability benefits if you served in at least one of these locations and capacities:

 - You were part of underground nuclear weapons testing at Amchitka Island, Alaska, or

 - You were assigned to a gaseous diffusion plant at Paducah, Kentucky, or

 - You were assigned to a gaseous diffusion plant at Portsmouth, Ohio, or

 - You were assigned to a gaseous diffusion plant at Area K-25 at Oak Ridge, Tennessee